-Where is on your "must go to" list? over 6 years ago
+Where is on your "must go to" list? about 7 years ago

 My father did his PHD in Wales when I was 4, so he basically carried me on his shoulders around Europe and I still have vivid recollections about the places I visited.
 It was pretty much from there that I always knew I wanted to see more of the world.

 The hardest part for me now is juggling a family, work and that continual burning desire to get out on the road.
 Whenever I travel for work, I always, always make time, no matter how short the stay might be to connect as locally as I can, get a sense of what it is to be part of the culture, not just stand on the outside looking in.
 I hope to continue to be blessed by being part of a world community, and continue my passion for travel and being a nomad.